Phase I (2006-2011)

 - At this point, the community-based organisations are still mostly maintenance committees for the deep tube-wells.
 They will be encouraged to take on new activities in education, sanitation, primary health care, food security, village infrastructure, and so on.

 - Provide medical health care facilities through the establishment of a clinic in Munshiganj.
 The infrastructure will be built on the land that is currently owned by AMRF.
 It will provide health care services, especially for women and children in the project area.

 Refine the approach: The following activities aim to expand our work and learn from the implementation process in new areas with new socioeconomic, geographic and cultural characteristics.
 The following activities are part of the broader aim of the program to develop an approach that can be replicable elsewhere:

 - Set up a pilot project in a new area (Shatkhira), adapt our approach to the new situation, implement safe drinking water and health systems appropriate to the new conditions.

 - Record the learning experience in reports and research publications.
 Lobby at the national and international level and dissemination results.

-Please click here to view and download our posters, powerpoint slides, brochures, yearly reports, etc.
+Please click here to view and download our posters, powerpoint slides, brochures, yearly reports, policy plans, etc.